nathalie-xiaodan-chin/ft_server/README.md

 - Free your 80 port on the VM : `service nginx stop`
 - Check if everything is ok with docker : `sudo docker run hello-world`
-- If this bastard `localhost` welcome you with Nginx’s default landing page and NOT your index : delete the file `index.nginx-debian.html` (in my project `rm -rf var/www/html/index.nginx-debian.html` in start.sh)
+- If this bastard `localhost` welcome you with Nginx’s default landing page and NOT your index : delete the file `index.nginx-debian.html` (in my project `rm -rf var/www/html/index.nginx-debian.html` in dockerfile)

 # **IV.
 Brace yourself for the correction**